sonic-net/DASH/documentation/load-bal-service/fast-path-icmp-flow-redirection.md

   ![after-ICMP-redirect](images/vip-tx-after-redirect.png)

 ### PE / ST Scenario
 In this scenario, the ENI is sending traffic to a PrivateEndpoint or a ServiceEndpoint.
-Since the NPU will be operating on the source side, it should be able to honor the ICMP Redirect sent from DST MUX2, and bypass the mux in the subsequent packets.
+Since the NPU will be operating on the source side, it should be able to honor the ICMP Redirect sent from DST side SLB MUX, and bypass the mux in the subsequent packets.
+The Redirect packet received in this case is of the ICMPv6 format.

  ![PL-packet-transform](images/pl-transformation.svg)

 #### Pre-fastpath flow
-- Outbound flow encapped with GRE key 0x64 (100).
+- Outbound flow encapped with Private Link GRE key.
 - Inner packet is IPV6.

 #### Redirect format